Waleedmz10/Waleedmz10.github.io/_posts/2026-06-23-One-Connected-Camera-15000-Eyes.md

 ## Why this matters: these devices are a real, ongoing danger

-The point of this post isn't "a camera device had a bug."
+The point of this post isn't "a camera had a bug."
 The point is that this kind of connected camera is a real, large-scale danger to the people/entities who own it — and most owners have no idea.
 Multiply that by 15,000 identical devices and it stops being a curiosity and becomes a privacy disaster at a huge scale.

 The danger is in the shape of the failure, not just the number: